yarafe/Test/Business Continuity/README.md

 ## Backup Procedure

 - Start by creating a Backup Vault in Azure as described in the [documentation](https://learn.microsoft.com/en-us/azure/backup/create-manage-backup-vault)

 - From your Backup Vault, navigate to Manage → Backup policies and click Add to create a new policy
 ![backup policy](images/backup_policy.png)

 - Click the + Add button in the Backup Vault to start a new backup configuration.
 ![Configure backup](images/backup_vault-backup.png)

 - Choose Azure Disk as the data source type for your backup.
 ![config backup1](images/config_backup1.png)

 - Select the backup policy you created earlier.
 ![config backup2](images/config_backup2.png)

 - Select the FortiGate VM disks that you want to back up then review the required role assignments and permissions.
 ![config backup3](images/config_backup3.png)

-- If any roles are missing, assign them as required.Once done, validate the configuration to ensure everything is properly set up.
+- If any roles are missing, assign them as required.
+Once done, validate the configuration to ensure everything is properly set up.
 ![config backup4](images/config_backup4.png)

 ### Restore Procedure